Rewarding good pupil behaviour

 Objective:

-To improve social interactions at lunchtime by developing ways to encourage pupils to take part in more constructive, cooperative lunchtime activities.
+To improve social interactions at lunchtimes by encouraging pupils to take part in more constructive, cooperative activities.